Michigan lawyer discusses reopening a closed workers’ comp claim.

 The first step to successfully reopen a closed workers’ comp case is to ensure the original workplace injury was documented correctly.
 Notice of injury must have been given to an employer within 90 days of the occurrence.
 Simply telling a manager or supervisor that an injury occurred is enough.
 We recommend filling out an accident report so there is written proof.
 Make sure to keep a copy.

-Claim for workers’ comp benefits must be made within 2 years.
+A claim for benefits must be made within 2 years.
 This can also be accomplished by simply asking for medical treatment or wage loss benefits.
 It is a good idea to put something in writing requesting formal assistance.

 The next step to successfully reopen a closed workers’ comp case is to prove causation.
 This means a qualified physician must say that current problems are related to an old workplace injury.
 This can be difficult to obtain unless medical evidence like MRIs or EMGs support it.
 Watch out for insurance company doctors who say current problems are preexisting or just part of the aging process.